CNC Services Northwest

 In order to use Rigid Tapping, you need a machine with spindle encoder feedback (typically an ATC mill or machining center, or nearly any lathe).

-If you must have Rigid Tapping on a knee mill or small bed mill, Elrod Machine now offers a Rigid Tapping adapter which supports a spindle rotation encoder on top of the spindle, under the air power drawbar.
+If you must have Rigid Tapping on a knee mill or small bed mill, Elrod Machine offered a Rigid Tapping adapter which supported a spindle rotation encoder on top of the spindle, under the air power drawbar.

 Click here for some examples of what you can do with subprograms and macros.